Your pain is the breaking of the shell that encloses

 Email Poem |

-Analysis and Comments on On Pain
+Comments, Analysis, and Meaning on On Pain

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem On Pain here.